danielhrisca/asammdf/documentation/gui.rst

 7. Plot window
 ^^^^^^^^^^^^^^
-Plot windows are used to grphically display the channel samples.
+Plot windows are used to graphically display the channel samples.
 `pyqtgraph` is used for the plots; to get the best performance consider the following tips

 * limit the number of channels: plotting hundreds of channels can get really slow